ferblape/filtered_collections/README.md

   - `:elements_class`: the class of the elements stored in the collection. **There is one only type of objects in each collection**

-  - `:order_by_attribute`: the attribute of the elements with wich they are goint to be ordered by.
+  - `:order_by_attribute`: the attribute of the elements with which they are going to be ordered by.
 It can be a method or an attribute

   - `:order`: takes two values `:asc` or `:desc`